EDMdesigner/EDMdesigner-API-Doc/README.md

 ### edmDesignerApi.duplicateProject(projectId, callback, onErrorCB)
 Creates the exact copy of the project with the ID specified in projectId.
 #### Parameters:
   * projectId {String} The id of the project.
 Note that it has to be a valid MongoDB _id.
-It's best if you use the values that you got when you listed the projects of the user with the [edmDesignerAPI.listProjects](#edmdesignerapilistprojectscallback-onerrorcb) function.
+It's best if you use the values that you got when you list the projects of the user with the [edmDesignerAPI.listProjects](#edmdesignerapilistprojectscallback-onerrorcb) function.
   * callback {Function} A function to be called if the request succeeds
   * onErrorCB {Function} A function to be called if the request fails